mel-project/bridge-sol/README.md

 *This implementation is incomplete and will change in the near future.*

-Stores Themelio staker set information for a particular epoch once the information has been verified through ed25519 signature verification of >2/3 sym holders from the previous epoch.
+Stores Themelio staker set information for a particular epoch once the information has been verified through ed25519 signature verification of at least 2/3 sym holders from the previous epoch.

 * `epoch`: the epoch height in `uint256`
 * `stakers`: list of staker public keys `bytes32[]`